SoftRocksPL/minvoice/README.md

 ## Deployment in Production

 We deploy all our production code using Kubernetes.
 Explaining how to do deployments is beyond the scope of this boilerplate.

 Here's a great article from digital ocean on how to deploy django project in a VM: https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04

-## Screenshots

-Here are some screenshots of the boilerplate project.

-![Screenshot01][1]

-[1]: ./screenshots/screenshot_01.png

-![Screenshot02][2]

-[2]: ./screenshots/screenshot_02.png

 ## Gotchas in Docker